 - Students also may file a complaint directly with the U.S. Department of Education's Office for Civil rights (http://www.ed.gov/about/offices/list/ocr/index.html) or with the Minnesota Department of Human Rights (www.humanrights.state.mn.us).
 The Statue of Limitations for filing a complaint with the Office for Civil Rights is 180 days from the date the incident occurred.

 Confidentiality and Maintenance of Records

 A confidential file is maintained on each student that includes demographics, documentation of the disability, a record of each contact and action taken.
 An electronic database is utilized for caseload management purposes with limited access.
-Student records will be shredded seven years after the last contact, but Accessibility Resources will maintain a record of all students and their dates of affiliation with the Office.
+Student records will be shredded seven years after the last contact, but the Office of Accessibility Resources will maintain a record of each student and their dates of affiliation with the Office.

 Minnesota State University, Mankato, is committed to achieving equal educational opportunity and full participation for qualified persons with disabilities.
 Achieving full participation and integration of people with disabilities requires the cooperative efforts of all the departments, offices, and personnel.
 Assurance of equal educational opportunity rests upon legal foundations established by federal law, specifically the Rehabilitation Act of 1973 including Section 504, and the Americans with Disabilities Act of 1990.

 By federal law, a person with a disability is any person who: 1) has a physical or mental impairment; 2) has a record of such impairment; or 3) is regarded as having such an impairment which substantially limits one or more major life activities such as self-care, walking, seeing, hearing, speaking, breathing, or learning.